 In November 2017, an exciting new campaign was launched to recruit 1,400 new bell ringers to participate in the 2018 Armistice Day commemoration.
 2018 will be the centenary of the end of World War I, in which more than 50 Sussex ringers lost their lives.
-Over 1000 bellringing recruits have now registered for Ringing Remembers.
-The summer months are an excellent time to attract new learners: many people are out and about, exams are over, schools are breaking up, families can learn together, the days are longer and new horizons and experiences beckon!
+Over 2000 ringing recruits have now registered for Ringing Remembers, with 98 so far in Sussex!

 Learn to Ring for Armistice Day 2018